martybutts/100-days-of-coding/log.md

 **Today's Progress**: Worked on single page poetry website.
 Added sections and a slider and links from navbar.

 **Thoughts** Became more familiar with single page website structure and navigation.

+### Day 20: 24 January, Tuesday

+**Today's Progress**: More work on the poetry website.
+Learnt a lot about sliders today.

+**Thoughts** Useful to use containers to group elements, and then style the container in terms of layout, particularly using flexbox.